xmtp/xmtp-js/README.md

 To learn more about XMTP and get answers to frequently asked questions, see the [XMTP documentation](https://xmtp.org/docs).

-## Quickstart and example apps built with `xmtp-js`
+## Playground and example apps built with `xmtp-js`

-- Use the [XMTP React quickstart app](https://github.com/xmtp/xmtp-quickstart-react) as a tool to start building an app with XMTP.
+- Use the [XMTP React playground app](https://github.com/xmtp/xmtp-react-playground) as a tool to start building an app with XMTP.
 This basic messaging app has an intentionally unopinionated UI to help make it easier for you to build with.

 - Use the [XMTP Inbox Web example app](https://github.com/xmtp-labs/xmtp-inbox-web) as a reference implementation to understand how to implement features following developer and user experience best practices.